hburaktasyurek/monikit-gdpr-user-deletion/SHORTCODE_USAGE.md

 The `[monigpdr_deletion_form]` shortcode allows you to embed the account deletion form anywhere on your WordPress site.
 This provides maximum flexibility for placing the deletion functionality where your users need it most.

+**Important**: The shortcode will only display if public deletion is enabled in the plugin settings (Admin → Monikit → Settings → Public Deletion Form).

 ## Basic Usage

 ### Simple Form